-6.1.7.2 Pinnipeds
+6.1.7.2 Seals

-Bearded seals, ringed seals, and Steller sea lions are exposed to research activities documenting their distribution and movements throughout their ranges.
+Bearded and ringed seals are exposed to research activities documenting their distribution and movements throughout their ranges.
 Of the five active research permits authorizing takes of bearded and ringed seals in Alaska, one has a specific investigation area outside of the action area (NMFS 2016b).
 Activities associated with the remaining research permits could occur in the action area, possibly at the same time as the proposed project activities.